-With so much communication taking place on company websites and through social networking, you may not realize how to effective brochures are for your marketing strategy.
+With so much communication taking place on company websites and through social networking, you may not realize how effective brochures are for your marketing strategy.
 These promotional documents will pack a significant punch if used to spread product and service information.
 As takeaways from presentations, seminars and conferences, brochures remind potential customers of your services and products even when they’re nowhere near a computer.

 Here are some tips on how to make your brochure an effective tool for promoting your business.